numba/numba/docs/source/reference/numpysupported.rst

 * :meth:`~numpy.ndarray.ravel` (no order argument; 'C' order only)
 * :meth:`~numpy.ndarray.reshape` (only the 1-argument form)
 * :meth:`~numpy.ndarray.sort` (without arguments)
+* :meth:`~numpy.ndarray.sum` (without arguments or with a constant, non-keyword axis argument in the range 0 to 3)
 * :meth:`~numpy.ndarray.transpose` (without arguments, and without copying)
 * :meth:`~numpy.ndarray.view` (only the 1-argument form)